 Under a Research Cost Sharing, Payment and Extension Agreement, dated June 15, 2007, among the Company, Symphony Icon and Holdings, upon the recommendation of the Development Committee, Symphony Icon's Board of Directors may require the Company to pay Symphony Icon up to \$15 million for Symphony Icon's use in the development of the Programs in accordance with the specified development plan and related development budget.
 The Development Committee's right to recommend that Symphony Icon's Board of Directors submit such funding requirement to the Company will terminate on the one-year anniversary of the expiration of the Purchase Option, subject to limited exceptions.
+In June 2009, Symphony Icon's Board of Directors requested the Company to pay Symphony Icon \$1.5 million under this agreement, and management expects that additional funding will be needed in the future.

 In accordance with FIN 46R, Lexicon has determined that Symphony Icon is a variable interest entity for which it is the primary beneficiary.
 This determination was based on Holdings' lack of controlling rights with respect to Symphony Icon's activities and the limitation on the amount of expected residual returns Holdings may expect from Symphony Icon if Lexicon exercises its Purchase Option.
 Lexicon has determined it is a variable interest holder of Symphony Icon due to its contribution of the intellectual property relating to the Programs and its issuance of shares of its common stock in exchange for the Purchase Option, which Lexicon intends to exercise if the development of the Programs is successful.
 Lexicon has determined that it is a primary beneficiary as a result of certain factors, including its primary responsibility for the development of the Programs and its contribution of the intellectual property relating to the Programs.
 As a result, Lexicon has included the financial condition and results of operations of Symphony Icon in its consolidated financial statements.
 Symphony Icon's cash and cash equivalents have been recorded on Lexicon's consolidated financial statements as short-term investments held by Symphony Icon.
 The noncontrolling interest in Symphony Icon on Lexicon's consolidated balance sheet initially reflected the \$45 million proceeds contributed into Symphony Icon less \$2.3 million of structuring and legal fees.
-As the collaboration progresses, this line item will be reduced by Symphony Icon's losses, which were \$2.8 million and \$4.9 million in the three months ended March 31, 2009 and 2008, respectively.
+As the collaboration progresses, this line item will be reduced by Symphony Icon's losses, which were \$6.2 million and \$11.1 million in the six months ended June 30, 2009 and 2008, respectively.
 The reductions to the noncontrolling interest in Symphony Icon will be reflected in Lexicon's consolidated statements of operations using a similar caption and will reduce the amount of Lexicon's reported net loss.
-Through March 31, 2009, Lexicon has not charged any license fees and has not recorded any revenue from Symphony Icon, and does not expect to do so based on the current agre
+Through June 30, 2009, Lexicon has not charged any license fees and has not recorded any revenue from Symphony Icon, and does not expect to do so based on the current agreeme